BentBr/rusty_dev_tool/README.md

 ## TL;DR

 Run the following commands to interact with your docker-compose setup or shell into your remote kubernetes setup.
-- `rdt start`
+- `rdt start` (starting and installing docker-compose setup)
-- `rdt stop`
+- `rdt stop` (stopping docker-compose setup)
-- `rdt shell`
+- `rdt shell` (shelling into docker-compose setup
+- `rdt chown` (chowning inside the container for debugging)
+- `rdt build` (building docker image locally)

-After starting, you can simply run your local web project via a proper domain: `http://my-project.docker` \
+After starting, you can simply run your local web project via a proper domain: `http://my-project.docker` (if setup correctly 😜 )\
 This tool is not only for web projects but can be used for any kind of project which is using docker-compose.

 ## Installation and Setup
 ### Installation
 Get the latest release fitting to your platform from [here](https://github.com/BentBr/rusty_dev_tool/releases/latest). \
-After downloading the binary, make it executable and move it to a location in your PATH. \
+After downloading the binary, make it executable and move it to a location in your PATH.

 #### Unix
 `cp ~/Downloads/rdt-macos-%bitness%-v%release% /usr/local/bin/rdt` \